Color-Printer/pkmn-route-rando/README.md

 ## Logic Changes From Base Game (these are actually implemented in the patcher)
 - Path between Viridian City and Route 2 is blocked until the Pokedex is acquired (originally just from VC to R2)
-  - Viridian Gym is on the Route 2 side of this obstacle, and the ledge below it has been turned into trees
+  - Viridian Gym is on the Route 2 side of this obstacle, and the ledge below it has been turned into a fence
   - Cut can also be used to bypass the old man
 - Path between Pewter City and Route 3 is blocked until Brock is defeated (originally just from PC to R3)
 - You can no longer hop down a ledge to get back to Pewter City after leaving the backside of the Pewter Museum
 - You can return to Mt.
 Moon from Cerulean City along Route 4
-- You can no longer use the ledge to the right side of Cerulean Gym to return to the main area of the city from the outside.
-You must use the Cuttable tree or find another way in
+- You can no longer use the ledge to the right side of Cerulean Gym to return to the main area of the city from the outside
 - The officer guarding the burgled house in Cerulean is moved from the beginning
 - Both fossils can be obtained from Mt.
 Moon
 - S.S.
 Anne does not leave after getting the Cut HM